Susanna Leonard Hill-October 2012

 The moon soon learns that she is loved and missed.
 She takes the healing words of those that miss her back to the sky.
 “Now, whenever someone insults her and she dwindles, she remembers her good friends on earth.
 Then the moon regains her strength and fullness.”

-In the back of the book, Sylvan Dell Publishing has added something for “the creative minds.”
+In the back of the book, Arbordale Publishing has added something for “the creative minds.”
 The moon observations, moon phases, and moon projects are presented in a way that should engage children, parents, and teachers for discussions.

 The illustrator, Ben Hodson, did a superb job with the book.
 It’s simple, colorful, and would capture the eye of even the youngest reader.